 Students are required to take 63 credits.
 When students complete their courses, they write a qualifying paper rather than take comprehensive exams.
 Students then prepare a dissertation proposal, and when it's approved, they begin writing the dissertation.

 For the first two years of their program, executive doctoral students are part of a cohort in which they earn 6 credits (12 credits per year) in in-residence two-day seminars on Sundays and Mondays, twice during each semester.
-Between seminar sessions, students use distance learning technology to supplement their classroom learning.
-Students also enroll in one distance learning course each semester.
+Between seminar sessions, students use online learning technology to supplement their classroom learning.
+Students also enroll in one online learning course each semester.

 Students are encouraged to earn additional credit over the summer, and may transfer graduate-level course work into the program with the approval of a program adviser.